 The event is a combo event.

-IP Chemo = 3531700 [741] Percutaneous peripheral arterial or venous catheterisation with administration of thrombolytic or chemotherapeutic agents by continuous infusion or 9619600 [1920] Intra-arterial administration of pharmacological agent, antineoplastic agent or 9619800 [1920] Intrathecal administration of pharmacological agent, antineoplastic agent.
+IP Chemo = 3531702 [741] Peripheral arterial or venous catheterisation with administration of other therapeutic agent or 9619600 [1920] Intra-arterial administration of pharmacological agent, antineoplastic agent or 9619800 [1920] Intrathecal administration of pharmacological agent, antineoplastic agent.

 GA = 92514-xx [1910] General anaesthesia.